 Sado Island Earth Celebration

-Every August, it's the island's main event: A post-hippie island drum fest.
+Every August, it's the beautiful island's main event: A post-hippie island drum fest.

 Each night of the festival has an outdoor performance called “Harbour Market Live” on the main stage at Ogi Port Park.
 Musicians from around the world take part in this live concert, so be prepared to hear perfectly harmonized melodies from a Thai xylophone to the Chinese erhu resonating on Japan’s largest island (besides the main islands).